aprijol/test-repo/README.md

 ## Pre-workshop tasks

-tested Git from RStudio on personal computer."Alexis tested GIT from command line on personal computer"
+Alexis tested Git from RStudio on personal computer.

+"Alexis tested GIT from command line on personal computer"